ScreepsMods/screepsmod-auth/README.md

 Returns a Promise, resovles to either the user object or `false`

 # Github Auth
-To enable github auth, you need to add a github client id and client secret to your .screepsrc (Or ENV vars GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET with other launchers)
+To enable github auth, you need to add a github client id and client secret to your .screepsrc
+(Or ENV vars GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET with other launchers)

-Make sure to set the callback url to point to /api/auth/github/return on your server. ex: `https://screeps.mydomain.com/api/auth/github/return`
+Make sure to set the callback url to point to `/api/auth/github/return` on your server. ex: `https://screeps.mydomain.com/api/auth/github/return`
-Get the id and secret from here: https://github.com/settings/developers .screepsrc
+Get the id and secret from youe Github settings: https://github.com/settings/developers

+.screepsrc
 ```ini
 [github]